MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionrectangleclip-settop(idcompositionanimation).md

-### -param animation [in]
+### -param animation

+TBD

+#### - top [in]

-Type: <b><a href="https://msdn.microsoft.com/f914e14b-4ac0-4591-9b7f-6b45b88baaaa">IDCompositionAnimation</a>*</b>
+Type: <b>float</b>

-An animation object that determines how the value of the Top property changes over time.
-This parameter must not be NULL.
+The new value of the Top property, in pixels.
+This parameter has a numerical limit of -2^21 to 2^21.
+            The API accepts numbers outside of this range, but they are always clamped to this range.

 ## -returns